glitt3ring/i3wm-glitt-dotfiles/README.md

 FOR VMS BUT YOU CAN CONFIGURE IT!

 Required Dependencies:
-alacritty i3-wm i3lock i3status i3blocks polybar nerd-font lightdm lightdm-gtk-greeter lightdm-gtk-greeter-settings feh
+alacritty i3-wm i3lock i3status i3blocks polybar nerd-fonts lightdm lightdm-gtk-greeter lightdm-gtk-greeter-settings feh

 IF YOU SKIP ONE OF THOSE IF WILL BE BUGGY BUT YOU CAN EDIT THE CONFIG FILE!